BPL Skyguard Heavy Rain, Wind Warning (May 14th-May 16th)

 EXPIRES: 05/16/2020 10:00 AM EDT

-COMMENTS: Periods of rain and thunderstorms will impact the area Thursday evening into Saturday morning as a broad area of low pressure develops over the area.
+Periods of rain and thunderstorms will impact the area through Saturday morning as a broad area of low pressure develops over the area.
 Rainfall totals through Saturday morning will average 2-4 inches and can result in some flooding.

-In addition, winds can become gusty at times, with wind gusts of 40 mph expected, especially during the day Friday and Friday night.
+In addition, winds can become gusty at times, with wind gusts of 40 mph expected through Friday night.

 Note: This low pressure system may become a tropical or subtropical depression or storm in the vicinity this weekend.
 This statement will be updated as needed.